Municipal Corporation of Delhi: Trifurcation

 On 13 January 2012, the Municipal Corporation of Delhi was trifurcated into three smaller municipal corporations.
 The North Delhi Municipal Corporation and South Delhi Municipal Corporation each contained 104 municipal wards, whereas the smaller East Delhi Municipal Corporation contained 64 wards.

 Reunification

 In March 2022, the Delhi State Election Commission indefinitely deferred the municipal elections that were scheduled for April 2022.
 On 22 March, the Union Government approved the Delhi Municipal Corporation (Amendment) Bill to merge the three municipal corporations into a single unified body.
 The Lok Sabha passed the Bill on 30 March 2022, whereafter it was passed by the Rajya Sabha on 5 April 2022.
 The unified Municipal Corporation of Delhi formally came into existence on 22 May 2022 with Ashwani Kumar and Gyanesh Bharti taking charge as Special Officer and Commissioner, respectively.
 Elections were held on 4 December 2022, with Aam Aadmi Party winning the majority of seats.
+However in 2025, Bharatiya Janata Party gained control of the corporation.